zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 Controlling the logging
 =======================

+By default, logging processing in deferred mode is handled internally by the dedicated task which starts automatically.
+However, it might not be available if multithreading is disabled.
+It can also be disabled by unsetting :kconfig:option:`CONFIG_LOG_PROCESS_TRIGGER_THRESHOLD`.
+In that case, logging can be controlled using API defined in :zephyr_file:`include/zephyr/logging/log_ctrl.h`.
-Logging can be controlled using API defined in :zephyr_file:`include/zephyr/logging/log_ctrl.h`.
-Logger must be initialized before it can be used.
+Logging must be initialized before it can be used.
 Optionally, user can provide function which returns timestamp value.
-If not provided, :c:macro:`k_cycle_get_32` is used for timestamping.
+If not provided, :c:macro:`k_cycle_get` or :c:macro:`k_cycle_get_32` is used for timestamping.
 :c:func:`log_process` function is used to trigger processing of one log message (if pending).
 Function returns true if there is more messages pending.
+However, it is recommended to use macro wrappers (:c:macro:`LOG_INIT` and :c:macro:`LOG_PROCESS`) which handles case when logging is disabled.

 Following snippet shows how logging can be processed in simple forever loop.